Emma Wincent

 Research

-pathways, and in contrast, how biological factors, such as inflammation, tissue damage or dysbiosis, may influence the outcome of chemical exposure.
-We are specifically focusing on biotransformation systems and how interactions between chemical/biological factors affecting these may impact immune function, metabolic signaling and cell differentiation.
+• The overall aim of the research in my group is to increase the understanding of how chemical factors may cause toxicity by altering critical biological pathways, and in contrast, how biological factors, such as inflammation, tissue damage or dysbiosis, may influence the outcome of chemical exposure.
+We are specifically focusing on interactions between chemical/biological factors and effects on immune function, metabolic signaling and stem cell differentiation.
 To study these pathways and functions we use a wide range of experimental models, including recombinant enzymes, tissue fractions, cell/organoid cultures and zebrafish, and methods such as toxicity assays, enzyme kinetics, transcriptomics, metabolomics and chromatography (HPLC, LC-MS, GC-MS).
 The major ongoing projects are briefly described below.

 Project 1: The role of AHR/CYP1-feedback signalling in epithelial barrier homeostasis.

-The aim of this project is to investigate how the dichotomy of detrimental vs. beneficial functions of the AHR in might be resolved, focusing on AHR functions in epithelial stem cell differentiation by analysing related endpoints in cells, tissues, or serum from mice models with genetic alterations in the AHR or CYP1 pathways.
-In addition to stem cell differentiation, we are also investigating effects on metabolic and endocrine signalling.
+We previously reported on a critical role of the CYP1 enzyme family in regulating AHR signalling during zebrafish embryo development, and intestinal immunity in mice.
+The aim of current project is to delineate how the dichotomy of detrimental vs. beneficial functions of the AHR in might be resolved, focusing on AHR functions in epithelial stem cell differentiation, in addition to its role in metabolic and endocrine signalling.
 The project is funded by the Swedish Research Council (VR) and performed in collaboration with the research group led by Brigitta Stockinger at the Francis Crick Institute.

 Project 2: Chemical impact on tissue repair and regeneration